DndrGstn/Please-/README.md

 7. [Credits](#credits)

 ## Design & Planning:
+I chose to create a website for one of my favorite bands, Wine Lips.
+I really love their energetic, psychedelic aesthetic and wanted to capture and expand on that visual style throughout the site.

+My goal was to design an easy-to-navigate website that lets visitors quickly discover who the band is, explore their music, find concert dates, look through merch, and read essential information about the band.
+The site focuses on a retro, 70s-inspired vibe to match Wine Lips’ look and feel, while still being simple, functional, and enjoyable to use.

 ### User Stories
-I choose to make a website for one of my favorite bands, Wine Lips. when i buildt teh site i thaoght a lot about the style and the imeging.

 ### Wireframes